eliamue/foundations-prep-april-2021/3-wednesday/madlib-challenge.md

 ## Prompt for Words

 Provide labels and inputs for the user.
 Describe the grammar you want them to provide (noun, verb, adjective, etc).
-Keep in mind each input needs a unique `id`,so you might sequentially number them like `noun-1-input`, `noun-2-input`.
+Keep in mind each input needs a unique `id`, so you might sequentially number them like `noun-1-input`, `noun-2-input`.

 Also provide a button for them to click when it is time to make the MadLib.